ng-bootstrap/ng-bootstrap/README.md

 To save your and our time we will be systematically closing all the issues that are requests for general support and redirecting people to StackOverflow.

 ## You think you've found a bug?

-Oh, we are ashamed and want to fix it ASAP!
+We want to fix it ASAP!
 But before fixing a bug we need to reproduce and confirm it.

-In order to reproduce bugs we will systematically ask you to provide a _minimal_ reproduction scenario using https://stackblitz.com.
-Having a live, reproducible scenario gives us wealth of important information without going back & forth to you with additional questions like:
-* version of Angular used
-* version of this library that you are using
-* 3rd-party libraries used, if any
+We ask you to respect two things:
+* fill the GitHub issue template by providing the bug description and appropriate versions of Angular, ng-bootstrap and TypeScript
-* and most importantly - a use-case that fails
+* provide a use-case that fails with a **minimal reproduction scenario** using [StackBlitz](https://stackblitz) (you can start by forking one from our [demo page](https://ng-bootstrap.github.io/#/components))

-A minimal reproduce scenario using https://stackblitz.com allows us to quickly confirm a bug (or point out coding problem) as well as confirm that we are fixing the right problem.
+A minimal reproduction scenario allows us to quickly confirm a bug (or point out a coding problem) as well as confirm that we are fixing the right problem.
-The best part is that you do not need to create StackBlitzes from scratch - you can fork one from our [demo page](https://ng-bootstrap.github.io/#/components).

-We will be insisting on a minimal reproduce scenario in order to save maintainers time and ultimately be able to fix more bugs.
+Please not that **we will be insisting on a minimal reproduce scenario** in order to save maintainers time and ultimately be able to fix more bugs.
+We'll mark the issue as non-actionable without it and close if not heard from the reporter.

 Interestingly, from our experience users often find coding problems themselves while preparing a minimal StackBlitz.
 We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we really need to isolate the problem before we can fix it.

-Unfortunately we are not able to investigate / fix bugs without a minimal reproduce scenario using https://stackblitz.com, so if we don't hear back from you we are going to close an issue that don't have enough info to be reproduced.
+## Contributing to the project

+Please check the [DEVELOPER.md](DEVELOPER.md) for documentation on running the project locally and [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

-## Code of Conduct
+## Code of conduct

 Please take a moment and read our [Code of Conduct](CODE_OF_CONDUCT.md)